Best Furniture Stores

 While not as important when shopping at brick-and-mortar stores, the available shipping options can be a major pro or con for online retailers.
 Even if you pick out your new couch on a showroom floor, you may still need to have your particular color choice shipped.

 - Speed: Estimated shipping times can vary from a few days to a few weeks, depending on the store and whether your choice is in stock.
-Wait times on imported or hand-crafted furniture can measured in months, so you may have to decide whether or not an item is worth the wait.
+Wait times on imported or hand-crafted furniture are measured in months, so you may have to decide whether or not an item is worth the wait.

 - Haul away: When your new furniture is delivered, you need to figure out what to do with the old stuff.
-Some retailers might include free or low-cost haul away services, where they take away the old stuff and replace it with the new.
+Some retailers might include free or low-cost haul away services, where they take away the old stuff for you and replace it with the new.

 - Curbside delivery: Delivery can mean different things to different stores.
 In some cases, furniture is only delivered to the curb, and you are responsible for getting it into the house.
 Check the terms before you finalize your purchase.
+You may be able to add assembly service on to your delivery order.

 - Fees: It's not unusual for furniture stores to charge extra for delivery, but prices vary widely.
 Some stores offer free shipping with a minimum purchase, and some items might have an extra fee based on weight.